Platane/clapping-magic-card-trick/README.md

 ## training mode

-To practice this trick, you can enter "trainig mode" by clicking on the cards rather than on the green rug.
+To practice this trick, you can enter "trainig mode" by double clicking instead of simple click at the very start, to place the card in deck mode.

 ![hint](./screenshot/training.png)